hathitrust/hathitrust_catalog_indexer/bin/README.md

 * [`get_collection_map.rb`](get_collection_map.rb) does what it says -- get the mapping of collection codes to institution names from the database nd stuffs it into `lib/translation_maps/ht`
-* [`fetch_new_hlb`](fetch_new_hlb) is actually a script I ship with the HLB gem.
-Jeremy was using High Level Browse data for...something?
-And Tom, too?
-But I don't see why we bother at this point, as it's not exposed anywhere that I'm aware of.
-We should check with the website to be sure.
 * [`delete_all`](delete_all) is a utility to clear the solr index.
 * [`update_tmaps_ht`](update_tmaps_ht) updates the translation maps, the only one of which right now is collection codes.